• 175

 Overview

-The Equine, Greyhounds and Racing industry contributes about $1.6 billion to GDP annually.
-In 2021, we counted 4,689 people in the workforce, made up of three racing codes which include Thoroughbred racing, Harness/Standardbred racing and Greyhound racing.
-Each code has its own governing body.
+The Equine, Greyhounds and Racing industry is made up of three racing codes which include Thoroughbred racing, Harness racing and Greyhound racing, and each code has a governing body.

 Find out about our work to assess the quality of programmes delivered by providers for this industry here.